 Academy buildings have a fire alarm system for emergency evacuation.
 Whenever the alarm system sounds, everyone must leave the building and move to a safe location.
-The Academy is in the process of updating its emergency preparedness and response procedures.
-This includes evacuation plans, and assignment of building managers and fire wardens.
+The Academy has recently updated its emergency preparedness and response procedures, this includes evacuation plans, and assignment of building managers and fire wardens.